-- Several banks in fair lending investigations initiated by the DOJ, FDIC, and CFPB
+- Several banks and nonbanks in fair lending investigations initiated by the DOJ, FDIC, and CFPB

-- Directors with respect to regulatory proceedings and litigation involving troubled and failed financial institutions
+- Former directors and officers with respect to regulatory proceedings and litigation involving troubled and failed financial institutions

 - Bankruptcy trustees in special investigations and disputes with the FDIC over the ownership of certain assets, including tax refunds